-Have you ever reviewed your automobile insurance policy and wondered what your insurance will cover if you involved in a car accident injury?
+Have you ever reviewed your automobile insurance policy and wondered what your insurance will cover if you’re involved in a car accident?
 For many of us, deciding what insurance is the right insurance for our needs can be a difficult process.
 Understanding the various coverage options available is necessary to make the right decision.
-An explanation of commonly available coverage will help you find the insurance that are right for you.
+An explanation of commonly available coverage will help you find the insurance that is right for you.

 Liability insurance covers bodily injury or property damage caused by you, your family members, and others driving your vehicle with your permission.
-You and your family members are also covered when driving another person’s automobile including rental private passenger vehicles.
+You and your family members are also covered for accidents you cause when driving another person’s automobile, including rental private passenger vehicles.
 Company cars and other non-owned cars regularly available to you are not covered.

 Buying car insurance for the first time can be an overwhelming task.
-Insurance companies offer wide varieties of packages; and it’s hard to know which elements are necessary for your lifestyle.
-In order to pick a plan that fits your budget and keeps your mind at ease, consult this auto insurance guide.
+Insurance companies offer a wide variety of packages, and it’s hard to know which elements are necessary for your lifestyle.
+To pick a plan that fits your budget and keeps your mind at ease, consult this auto insurance guide.
 Find out what you’re really paying for.

 For a free legal consultation, call 800-537-8185